brianary/webcoder/powershell-encoding.md

    11 BigEndianUTF32
 ```

-Will the new PowerShell Core 6 `UTF8NoBOM` encoding default mean all these cmdlets use a string parameter value now?
+The new PowerShell Core uses the [`Encoding`][] type for all these cmdlet parameters, with a default value of the new `UTF8NoBOM`.

+[`Encoding`]: https://docs.microsoft.com/dotnet/api/system.text.encoding "Represents a character encoding."